 Face the bins to the street.
 Make sure there are no objects within 30 centimetres of the bin such as a car, tree or another bin.

-If you live on a court or bowl place your bins along the straight edge, not on the corner.
+If you live on a court or bowl, place your bins along the straight edge, not along the corner.